-In 2019, NPERS continued to experience growth in membership and asset totals.
-The total membership of all six plans was 137,715, while total assets grew to approximately \$16.4 billion.
-Additionally, over \$890 million in benefits was distributed to members from all six plans providing a vital economic impact for our state and local economies.
-NPERS' plan funding provides an exemplary nationwide model, as all retirement plans under the administration of the agency have retained a funded status of 87% or above.
+In 2020, NPERS experienced growth in membership and asset totals.
+The total membership of all six plans was 141,748, while total assets grew to approximately \$16.8 billion.
+Additionally, over \$940 million in benefits were distributed, providing a vital economic impact for our state and local economies.
+All retirement plans under the administration of the agency have retained a funded status of 88% or above, providing an exemplary nationwide model.
 This is in large part due to the foresight and thoughtful planning of the Nebraska Legislature as a whole, and your committee in particular.

-I wish to acknowledge the Public Employees Retirement Board and the Nebraska Investment Council, who provide the highest level of vision, leadership, and commitment in the performance of their fiduciary responsibilities.
-I want to thank our partners, Ameritas and Cavanaugh Macdonald, who uphold the successful administration of our retirement plans.
-I would also like to thank the NPERS staff, who consistently strive to provide a high quality of service for the benefit of our plan members.
+In closing, I wish to acknowledge the Public Employees Retirement Board and the Nebraska Investment Council, who continue to provide the highest level of vision, leadership, and commitment to the retirement systems.
+I want to thank our partners, Ameritas and Cavanaugh Macdonald, and their significant contributions in the administrations of our retirement plans.
+I am proud to recognize the exceptional leadership and commitment of the Legislative Retirement Committee to those you serve.
+Finally, the past year has made it all the more significant, to honor the NPERS staff, whose efforts and contributions are so vital to this agency and its future.